tivins/tic-tac-toe/README.md

 2. Make sure you have Node.js installed on your machine.
 3. Install dependencies by running `npm install`.
 4. Start the development server by running `npm run dev`.
-5. Open your browser and navigate to URL given by vite.
+5. Open your browser and navigate to http://localhost:3000.

 ## Features